 It is very important to update your pet sitter about your pets’ current and past health issues and concerns.
 Has your cat recently started to vomit after a meal?
 Was your dog diagnosed with kidney stones a few months ago?
 What about these allergies you suspected last year?

 If your pet sitter knows, they will be better prepared to react in case these symptoms reappear.
 In case of an emergency visit to the vet clinic, the vet will want to know about the recent history of your pets and if their vaccines are up to date.

 2. Contact your veterinary clinic so they have your pet sitter info on file, and add a credit card to your account to cover for emergency vet fees.

 Keep in mind that your regular vet clinic may not be able to accommodate a medical emergency or a visit after hours.
-For those situations, our best option is often the 24hr vet hospital which may not have your pets’ file and credit card on record.
-Make sure you have a Vet Release agreement signed with your pet sitter with details and information about care and responsibilities.
-Maybe have a current copy of your pet's records on hand so the sitter can bring them along for the Emergency visit.
-Many vets provide them free of charge.
+For those situations, our best option is often the 24hr vet hospital which may not have your pet's file and credit card on record.
+Make sure you have a Vet Release agreement signed with your Veterinarian naming your pet sitter along with details and information about care and responsibilities.
+Maybe have a current copy of your pet's records on hand so the sitter can bring them along for the Emergency visit or have your regular vet send them over before you leave.

 3. Make sure you have enough food, medication and pet supplies for the entire duration of your absence, with a little more just in case.

 It is important to make sure your pet sitter will have enough food for your pets for the entire duration of your absence, plus a few extra days in case of a delay or an emergency.
 Furthermore, stocking up is important for medications, and specialty brands of food and vet prescribed diets which can be challenging for your pet sitter to get while you are away (especially if you order online!).
 Remember that if your pet sitter needs to do some shopping for your pets on your behalf, you will be invoiced for the purchases, the time and extra fuel.